Health and Aging, CAS

 Students must complete

-15 credits, of which three are required -- SOC 667: Population Processes; SOC
+15 credits, of which nine are required -- SOC 667: Population Processes; SOC

 SOC graduate-level course.